-Lesson tuition is billed in equal amounts for the school year term (August through May), based on $55.00/hour.
-I will quote you an exact monthly tuition at your complimentary interview, in my studio.
+Lesson tuition is billed in equal amounts for the school year term (August through May), and will be $145.00 per month, effective August 1, 2017.
+Students starting after that date will have their monthly tuition pro-rated based on the number or lessons remaining in the school year.
+I will quote you an exact monthly tuition at your complimentary interview in my studio.

 Will piano lessons be FUN for my child?

 I will do my best to keep lesson time FUN in my studio each week.
-Learning is a PROCESS, though ... not an EVENT ... so I will need you -- the parent(s) -- to work with your child during the week by encouraging their progress, helping them to struggle through the hard bits, and celebrate their success!
+Learning is a PROCESS, though, not an EVENT.
+A big part of my job is helping them to struggle through the hard bits,

 How do I know if my child is ready for piano lessons?

 I believe that the single most important thing in determining "readiness" for lessons is your child's interest in learning to play!
 If they are younger than 7, then you as a parent also need to be willing and able to assist them in their home practice sessions.
 You do not need to read music yourself -- just be available to read their assignment to them, and be encouraging.

 Do I need to have a piano in my home?

 You will need to have at least a keyboard available for home practice.
 During your initial lesson interview, we will discuss the differences between electronic keyboards, digital keyboards, and (acoustic) pianos.
 You will need to be willing to purchase a full-sized (88-key) instrument by the end of your child's first year of study.